 The concept of Software Defined Networking (SDN) is about taking the routing control away from the individual network elements, and putting it in the hands of a centralized control layer - for example Nevion VideoIPath orchestration and SDN control system.

-SDN has been around in the IT industry for several years, and its adoption is increasing – particularly in data-centers.
+SDN has been around in the IT industry for several years, and its adoption is increasing – particularly in data-centres.
 SDN as a concept is also both vendor neutral and supported by industry standards, like Netconf/Yang, OpenConfig or Openflow.

 With SDN, the orchestration and SDN control software holds a complete view of the available equipment, the network infrastructure and the services (media flows) – not just those currently in place, but also those that are planned.
 Thanks to this, it can make intelligent decisions on routing and controlling flows far more efficiently than is often possible with automatic routing.
 It can also provide the explicit routing capability that broadcasters expect and need.